Dynamics on fractals and fractal distributions: Introduction

-In particular, $\ldim\pi\mu\geq E_{P}(\pi)$ for $\pi\in\Pi_{d,k}$. \end{enumerate} \end{thm} In view of Theorem \ref{thm:FD-to-CP}, this transfers immediately to EFDs.
+In particular, $\ldim\pi\mu\geq E_{P}(\pi)$ for $\pi\in\Pi_{d,k}$. \end{enumerate} \end{thm} Using Theorem \ref{thm:FD-to-CP}, this transfers immediately to EFDs.
 We can also improve it in several ways.
-First, Furstenberg \cite{Furstenberg08} showed that if $Q$ is a CP-distribution and $\pi$ is the projection to a coordinate plane, i.e. $\pi(x)=(x_{i_{1}},\ldots,x_{i_{k}})$ for some indices $1\leq i_{1}<\ldots<i_{k}\leq d$, then $\pi\mu$ is exact dimensional for $Q$-a.e. $\mu$.
-Using Corollary \ref{cor:CP-change-of-coords}, we have \begin{thm} If $P$ is a CP-distribution or an FD then for every $\pi\in\Pi_{d,k}$, for $P$-a.e. $\mu$ the image $\pi\mu$ is exact dimensional. \end{thm} The last two theorems are still a.e results, the uncertainty being about the measure rather than the projection.
+First, Furstenberg \cite{Furstenberg08} showed that if $Q$ is a (restricted) CP-distribution and $\pi$ is the projection to a coordinate plane, i.e. $\pi(x)=(x_{i_{1}},\ldots,x_{i_{k}})$ for some indices $1\leq i_{1}<\ldots<i_{k}\leq d$, then $\pi\mu$ is exact dimensional for $Q$-a.e. $\mu$.
+Given some other $\pi'\in\Pi_{d,k}$ and an FD- or CP-distribution $Q$, we can pass to a CP-distribution $Q'$ such that $\pi'$ is the coordinate projection in those coordinates.
+The result of Furstenberg above implies that $Q'$-a.e. measure projects to an exact dimensional measure under $\pi'$.
+Since this property is invariant under translation, scaling and normalization (and may be seen to be Borel), by Corollary \ref{cor:CP-change-of-coords} we have: \begin{thm} If $P$ is a CP-distribution or a FD then for every $\pi\in\Pi_{d,k}$, for $P$-a.e. $\mu$ the image $\pi\mu$ is exact dimensional. \end{thm} The last two theorems are still a.e results, the uncertainty being about the measure rather than the projection.
 Instead, one would like to obtain information about individual measures.
-For example, if $Q$ is a CP-distribution, is it true for $Q$-a.e. $\mu$ that $\pi\mu$ is exact dimensional and $E_{\mu}=E_{Q}$?
-Since a typical measure for an FD is a USM, one approach to these questions is to explore the validity of the results above for USMs and, more generally, SMs.
+For example, if $Q$ is a CP-distribution, is it true for $Q$-a.e. $\mu$ that $\pi\mu$ is exact dimensional, and that $E_{\mu}(\pi)=E_{Q}(\pi)$, for \emph{all} $\pi\in\Pi_{d,k}$?
+Our results only give this with the quantifiers in the weaker, reverse order.
+Since a typical measure for a FD is a USM, one approach to these questions is to explore the validity of the results above for USMs and, more generally, SMs.